subquery/subql/README.md

 yarn build
 ```

 4. Run the node module.
 On the first run, codegen function will be called on subql Terra project.
 But will thrown an error later because the subql Terra project must have not been built yet.
-Build the Subql Terra project as given here[readme link here] and run this command again
+Build the Subql Terra project as given here[https://github.com/DeveloperInProgress/subqlstarter-terra/blob/main/README.md#setup] and run this command again

 WARNING: The following must be executed twice.
 Read the instruction above.